samsalra007/Playable-Environment/README.md

 It is under construction so you can find some bugs.

 # Playable Environment for Other Languages and IDE's
-You can connect via SerialPort compatible languages if you learn how our Arduino sketch works [from our wiki first steps](https://github.com/TheKing007/Playable-Environment/wiki/First-Steps).
+You can connect via SerialPort compatible languages if you learn how our Arduino sketch works [from wiki first steps](https://github.com/TheKing007/Playable-Environment/wiki/First-Steps).

 # Install Library